geoschem/GCHP/docs/source/user-guide/rundir-init.rst

 Choose meteorology source
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Enter the integer number that is next to the input meteorology source you would like to use.
-The primary difference between GEOS-FP and GEOS-FP native data is that the GEOS-FP native data includes the option to use C720 mass fluxes or derived winds.
+Note that choosing GEOS-FP or GEOS-IT will result in additional questions to refine the meteorology inputs you would like to use from the dataset.

 .. code-block:: none

    -----------------------------------------------------------
    Choose meteorology source:
    -----------------------------------------------------------
-     1. MERRA2 (Recommended)
+     1. MERRA-2 (Recommended)
      2. GEOS-FP
-     3. GEOS-FP native data
+     3. GEOS-IT (Beta release)
    >>>

 Enter run directory path